IIHF World Ranking: Formula

 The world ranking is based on the final positions of the last four Men's or Women's IIHF World Championships and last Olympic ice hockey tournament.
 Points are assigned according to a team's final placement in the World Championship or the Olympic tournament.
-The world champion receives 1200 points and then a 20-point interval is used between teams.
+The world champion receives 1600 points and then a 20-point interval is used between teams.
 However, a 40-point interval is used between gold and silver, silver and bronze, fourth and fifth, and eighth and ninth.
 This is used as a bonus for the teams who reach the quarter-finals, the semi-finals, the final and for winning the gold medal.
+Prior to 2023, the world champion received 1200 points, with other teams receiving the same point interval decreases.

 Points awarded in the current year are valued at the full amount.
 Points award in the prior years decline linearly by 25% until the fifth year when they are dropped from the calculation.
-Under this formula, any year with a World Championship and an Olympics will be counted twice in the tables, for a maximum ranking (gold medal in all five events) of: 4200 points at the completion of an Olympic year, 3900 points at the completion of the following year, 3600 points the next year, and 3300 points in the year before the next Olympics.
-For example, if after the 2020 Championship a team had won the gold medal in the last four championships and the last Olympic tournament, their score would be 3600:
+Under this formula, any year with a World Championship and an Olympics will be counted twice in the tables, for a maximum ranking (gold medal in all five events) of: 5600 points at the completion of an Olympic year, 5200 points at the completion of the following year, 4800 points the next year, and 4400 points in the year before the next Olympics.
+For example, if after the 2026 Championship a team had won the gold medal in the last four championships and the last Olympic tournament, their score would be 5600:

 Men's rankings

-The Men's 2023 ranking is based on the performance at the World Championships of 2023, 2022, 2021, and 2020, and at the Olympic Ice Hockey tournament of 2022.
+The Men's 2025 ranking is based on the performance at the World Championships of 2025, 2024, 2023, and 2022, and at the Olympic Ice Hockey tournament of 2022.

 All tournaments in 2020 were cancelled due to the COVID-19 pandemic.
 As a result, teams were awarded points based on their seeding for their respective tournaments.
 The Championship division received points based on the 2019 World Ranking, while the remaining divisions received points based on the previous year's results.
 For a fairer ranking and point distribution, the IIHF Council decided that the points for 2021 in case of tournament cancellations are given according to the ranking position of each team in the 2021 Pre-Championship Report – taking into consideration the results in 2018, 2019 and 2020 – rather than by seeding as in the past.

 For the 2022 Winter Olympics, Russia was still under a 2019 ban by the World Anti-Doping Agency (WADA) because of that country's state-sponsored doping scheme.
 On 19 February 2021, the International Olympic Committee announced that individual athletes from Russia, who had consistently passed ongoing anti-doping tests, could compete under the acronym "ROC" (the full name "Russian Olympic Committee" could not be displayed), and that the flag of the Russian Olympic Committee would be used for the COVID-19 pandemic-delayed 2020 Summer Olympics and the unchanged 2022 Winter Olympics.